Methodology

 Parents were contacted by letter inviting them to take part in the survey.
 All invitation letters gave details on how to take part in the online survey, with a link and QR code.
 Parents were provided with an email address that they could use to contact if they experienced any difficulties.
 The letter contained an access code to complete the survey.
 See Appendix A for the survey invitation letter sent.

-Fieldwork took place between 30th October and 6th December 2024.
-A chaser invitation letter was sent out in November 2024.
+Fieldwork took place between 1st March – 10th April 2025.
+A chaser invitation letter was sent out in late March 2025.

 If a parent had more than one child eligible for the survey, the oldest child they were claiming working families entitlement for was selected.

-At the end of the survey, respondents were asked to provide their name, email address and phone number if they consented to take part in a follow up survey, approximately six months after the current fieldwork had ended.
+At the end of the survey, respondents were asked to provide their name, email address and phone number if they consented to take part in the planned follow up survey, approximately six months after the current fieldwork had ended.
+5,479 respondents have consented to this.

 5. The questionnaire